FusionAuth/fusionauth-site/site/_drafts/securely-implement-oauth-in-react.md

 ## 1. Connecting React and Express

 First, we'll show how to exchange info between React and Express.
+Remember that we're using Express as a middleman between React and FusionAuth, so most of what we do here will be making calls up and down that stack.

 ### Redirecting